Is your Lawn Mower Sputtering? Don't worry, you're not the first person to have that issue.

-Running year after a year through high grass and coarse weeds, hitting against the rocks, dirt mounds, doggy bones, and similar obstacles certainly take its toll on the mower's well-being.
-In addition to this beating, a lot of owners skip maintenance actions and improperly store their machines leaving them at the mercy of rain, humidity, or heat.
+Running year after a year through high grass and coarse weeds, hitting against the rocks, dirt mounds, doggy bones, and similar obstacles certainly take its toll on the well-being of your lawnmower.
+In addition to this beating, a lot of owners skip maintenance actions and improperly store their lawnmowers leaving them at the mercy of rain, humidity, or heat.

-One of the most common issues lawn mower users face is that their engine starts to sputter while making rounds around the lawn.
+One of the most common issues lawnmower users face is that their engine starts to make funny sounds while making rounds around the lawn.

 The engine running rough and "coughing" can sometimes be a symptom of a more serious underlying engine malfunction, but, usually, it's an easily solvable matter that you can handle without any extra help.

-Sputtering is mostly just the indicator of improper maintenance and can be easily avoided by following the instructions and performing regular checks.
+Mower Sputtering is mostly just the indicator of improper lawnmower maintenance and can be easily avoided by following the instructions and performing regular checks.

 - Fresh fuel